Seramas have grown immensely popular over the last decade because of their striking beauty and their incredibly small size!

 They are also not considered meat birds because of their tiny size.

-The Serama chicken is an ornamental bird as they were bred for their beauty, their pint-size, and their friendly nature.
+Serama chickens are ornamental birds as they were bred for their beauty, their pint-size, and their friendly nature.

-Both silky and frizzle varieties are available but only the smooth feathered birds are American Poultry Association (APA) recognised .
+Both silky and frizzle varieties are available but only normal feathered birds are accepted in Malaysia and only the smooth feathered birds are recognised by the American Poultry Association (APA) recognised.

 The Serama chicken has a single red comb and a small head that appears slightly backwards when they stand upright.